Liquid-applied roofing coats a roof, but doesn’t rebuild it

 Yes.
 Liquid-applied membranes typically require periodic reapplication to maintain performance.
 Liqua-Roof’s resurfacing system, on the other hand, delivers long-term protection and surface rebuilding in a single application.

-FREE ASSESSMENT
+FREE ROOF ASSESSMENT

-Get a free roof assessment and quote
+Schedule your free roof assessment & quote

-Fill out the form below and a member of our team will be in touch to schedule your free assessment.
+Fill out the form below and a member of our team will be in touch to schedule your free in-home assessment.

 Thank you!
 Your submission has been received!